 ~ 3 days

-The following adverse effects were reported in ≥ 10% of patients in the phase III trial comparing apalutamide with androgen deprivation therapy (ADT) to placebo with ADT, where incidence was at least 2% or more compared to placebo.
+The following adverse effects were reported in ≥ 10% of patients with non-metastatic castration resistant prostate cancer (nmCRPC) in the phase III trial comparing apalutamide with androgen deprivation therapy (ADT) to placebo with ADT, where incidence was at least 2% or more compared to placebo.
 Severe adverse effects from other studies or post-marketing may also be included.

 |ORGAN SITE||SIDE EFFECT* (%)||ONSET**|